scilus/dmri-explorer/contributing.md

 ### Third-party libraries

 Third-party libraries should be included under the `deps` folder, in their own folder identified by their name.
-Be sure to include the license notice with the library you wish to add.
+Make sure to include the license notice with the library you wish to add.